jcgneto/CV/README.md

 # Research areas of interest

-Population genomics of antimicrobial resistance (AMR) enteric pathogens.
+Population genomics and molecular evolution of Foodborne pathogens.
-Understanding the heritability and plasticity of the metabolic landscape of AMR enteric pathogens.

 # Publications